 These fish have large mouths and sharp canine teeth, hence the name Snapper!
 They make for great eating with their soft white meat with very few bones.
 Snapper are usually a reddish brown on top and a silvery white on the bottom but depending on where they live the colour changes slightly.
 They are easily recognized by the spiky long pectoral and dorsal fin.
 Pale brown snapper are found in deep muddy waters and the dark brown snapper are found close inshore or on reefs.
 Young snapper have silvery blue dots on their body and as they get older the spots fade away.
-Snapper live mostly in waters ranging from 5 to 50 meters but are often seen in waters that are 200 meters deep.
+Snapper are bottom-feeders and live mostly in waters ranging from 5 to 50 meters but are often seen in waters that are 200 meters deep.
 Snapper like to stay close to reefs or weed to enable them to dart for shelter if attacked by a predator.

 Snapper are known to live to about 60 years and could grow to about 17 kgs or about 105 cms.
 From birth they take about 3 to 5 years to reach about 25 to 30 cms where they become sexually mature.
 They spawn from October to February when the water temperature is right and usually come back to the same breeding grounds each year.